ECNU-ICALK/EasyCL/README.md

 **Incompatibility Reasons**:
 - **GEM**: Requires gradient projection operations which are incompatible with ZeRO-2 and above due to the way gradients are partitioned across devices.
 - **LAMOL, SSR, Pseudo Replay**: These methods require long sequence sample generation, which causes extremely high communication overhead when using ZeRO-3, making them impractical for this configuration.
+- **MOE-LoRA, CL-MoE**: These methods use the original PEFT package implementation which can cause unexpected errors with certain base models when using ZeRO-3 configuration.

 **Known Issues**:
 - **I-LoRA**: When switching between EMA adapters, ZeRO-2 encounters backward propagation identification errors.
 This issue is currently being addressed and will be fixed in an upcoming release.